What is life insurance?

-Technically, you can have as many life insurance policies as you want, although most insurers will have a maximum sum they’re willing to insure per person, across one or more policies.
+Technically, you can have as many life insurance plans as you want, although most insurers will have a maximum sum they’re willing to insure per person.

 How can you find lost life insurance policies?

 Life insurance can sometimes go unclaimed.
-This is likely caused by it being such a long-term policy, so family members could be unaware that you even had a policy, or unaware of the policy details required to make a claim.
-It’s important to make sure this is not the case by informing the relevant people about your policy and its details – whether that’s your partner, children, or other family members.
+This is likely caused by it being such a long-term policy, so family members could be unaware that you even had a policy.
+It’s important to make sure this is not the case by informing the relevant people about your policy and its details.
 If this information gets lost, that’s not to say they won’t be able to make a claim – it’d just be a little more difficult and time-consuming, as the executor of your will would need to trace the policy through bank or employment records.